About the ProgramPage address: http://ahn.mnsu.edu/nursing/graduate/dnp/about.html

 - Using technology and information to transform health care systems.

-The DNP program curriculum includes a BS-DNP 80 credit plan with an option to step out after 53 credits (3 years) with an MSN degree, and a post-APRN master's 30 credit plan (with 2.5 or 3.5 year completion options), both structured around the American Association of Colleges of Nursing (AACN) Essentials of Doctoral Education.
-The post-masters course content builds upon the master's degree and consists of a minimum of 30 credits.
-The semesters of doctoral didactic and clinical coursework culminate in completion of an evidence-based clinical capstone project.
+The DNP program curriculum includes a DNP-FNP 80 credit plan including 1050 clinical practice hours.
+The post-APRN master's DNP plan is 27 credits; both structured around the American Association of Colleges of Nursing (AACN) Essentials of Doctoral Education.
+The semesters of doctoral didactic and clinical coursework include completion of an evidence-based clinical capstone project and a clinical practice capstone course.
 Throughout the course sequence, students will work with clinical experts and graduate faculty with expertise in applied research.
 A variety of teaching and learning approaches, primarily distance learning modalities, will be used.
+Our classes are hybrid classes, which means they are primarily online but meet face-to-face once per month at the Edina location.
+If you an Iron Range student, you would have class via Telepresence at Hibbing Community College.

 Minnesota State University, Mankato